John W. Rogers, Jr.

 Lead Portfolio Manager

-Ariel Mid Cap Value Product and Ariel Appreciation Fund
+Ariel Small Cap Value, Ariel Small Cap Value Concentrated, Ariel Small/Mid Cap Value, Ariel Mid Cap Value and Ariel Appreciation Fund

-John’s passion for investing started when he was 12 years old when his father bought him stocks, instead of toys, for every birthday and Christmas.
-His interest grew while majoring in economics at Princeton University.
-After graduation, he worked as a stockbroker for 2½ years at William Blair & Company, LLC—a regional investment banking firm.
-In 1983, John founded Ariel Investments to focus on undervalued small and medium-sized companies.
-Patience served as the cornerstone of a disciplined approach that still drives the firm today.
-Early in his career, John’s investment expertise brought him to the forefront of media attention, including being selected as Co-Mutual Fund Manager of the Year by Sylvia Porter’s Personal Finance magazine as well as an All-Star Mutual Fund Manager by USA TODAY.
-Today, he is regularly featured and quoted in a wide variety of broadcast and print publications and is a contributing columnist to Forbes.
-Beyond Ariel, John serves as a board member of Exelon Corporation and McDonald’s Corporation.
-He is a trustee of the University of Chicago, where he also chairs the board of the University of Chicago Laboratory School and a director of the Robert F. Kennedy Center for Justice and Human Rights.
-In 2008, he was awarded Princeton University’s highest honor, the Woodrow Wilson Award, presented each year to the alumnus whose career embodies a commitment to national service.
-Following the election of President Barack Obama, John served as co-chair for the Presidential Inaugural Committee 2009.
-John received an AB in economics from Princeton University where he was also captain of the varsity basketball team.
+John’s passion for investing began at age 12 when his father began buying him stocks as Christmas and birthday gifts.
+His interest in equities grew at Princeton University, where he majored in economics, and over the two-plus years he worked as a stockbroker for William Blair & Company, LLC.
+In 1983, John founded Ariel to focus on patient, value investing within small- and medium-sized companies.
+While our research capabilities have expanded across the globe, patience is still the disciplined approach that drives the firm today.
+Early in his career, John’s investment acumen brought him to the forefront of media attention and culminated in him being selected as Co-Mutual Fund Manager of the Year by Sylvia Porter’s Personal Finance magazine as well as an All-Star Mutual Fund Manager by USA TODAY.
+Furthermore, John has been highlighted alongside legendary investors Warren Buffett, Sir John Templeton and Ben Graham in the distinguished book: The World’s 99 Greatest Investors by Magnus Angenfelt.
+His professional accomplishments extend to the boardroom where he is a member of the board of directors of McDonald’s, NIKE, The New York Times Company, and Ryan Specialty Group Holdings.
+John also serves as vice chair of the board of trustees of the University of Chicago.
+Additionally, he is a member of the American Academy of Arts and Sciences, and a director of the Robert F. Kennedy Center for Justice and Human Rights.
+In 2008, John was awarded Princeton University’s highest honor, the Woodrow Wilson Award, presented each year to the alumnus or alumna whose career embodies a commitment to national service.
+Following the election of President Barack Obama, John served as co-chair for the Presidential Inaugural Committee 2009, and more recently, he joined the Barack Obama Foundation’s Board of Directors.
+John received an AB in economics from Princeton University, where he was also captain of the varsity basketball team.